codex-protocol/api-docs/source/includes/response-examples.md

 Property             | Type   | Description
 -------------------- | ------ | ------------------------------------------------
 accessTokenExpiresAt | Date   | The date at which this access token will expire.
-See the [Access Token Expiration](#access-token-expiration) section for details. accessToken          | String | The access token itself.
+See [Access Token Expiration](#access-token-expiration) for details. accessToken          | String | The access token itself.
 This should be [added to the Authorization header](#making-authenticated-requests) of all requests made to The Codex API.